 The Ascent to the Coral Fern Patch

 From the cattle grid, park your car on the side of the road and follow the directions on the green QLD Parks sign.
-The first section requires you to navigate your way through a small section of private property, so many sure to be quiet and respectful.
+The first section requires you to navigate your way through a small section of private property, so make sure to be quiet and respectful.

 Keep following the pink tree markers leading to the river, which you will have to cross.
 Although there are some rocks, it's difficult not to get wet, so we decided to take off our shoes and cross the knee-high river to the start of the Devils Thumb walking track.

-From here, you'll need to continue for roughly another 3.5 kilometres on a very steep gradient, climbing roughly 950 metres before breaking out of the rainforest at a scenic patch of coral ferns at approximately 1000M AMSL.
+From here, you'll need to continue for roughly another 3.5 kilometres on a very steep gradient, climbing roughly 950 metres before breaking out of the rainforest at a scenic patch of coral ferns at approximately 1000 m AMSL.

 Coral Fern Patch to Split Rock